 - Does anything make them better?
 Worse?

 At your exam, your doctor will check your body for signs of PV.
-She may:
+They may:

 - Check your gums for bleeding